JoleneKearse/fem-huddle-landing-page/README.md

 One of those courses has seen me going back to **Python** - which I had treated as my _crutch language_ to understand JavaScript.  🤣  But I've been loving navigating in multiple languages.

 Another challenge I am undertaking this year is [Exercism's](https://exercism.org/) **#12in23**.
 This is a cool 😎 opportunity to _try out_ 12 different languages this year.
 Each month has a theme, like **Functional February** and **Mechanical March** to encourage you to check out different language paradims.
 I'm loving this chance to dip my toe in other types of programming.
-I find I'm gaining the ability to evaluate various language's strengths and project needs.
+I find I'm gaining the ability to evaluate various languages' strengths and project needs.

 ### Let's connect 🗯